Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 18. Tequila Tasting at El Patio

 One of the things that we had the most fun doing in Berkeley was tasting as much tequila as possible at El Patio.
 This restaurant and bar boasts some incredible Mexican-fusion dishes alongside the largest assortment of Tequila that Berkeley has to offer.
 The staff is incredibly friendly, and Berkeley locals know it!
 We could tell that this place is at the heart of that laid-back Berkeley spirit, and we enjoyed every moment we had there.
 Definitely try the Mexican street Elote, it was one of our favorite dishes we had on the entire trip!
+A lively stop for anyone exploring restaurants in Berkeley, CA.

 19. Grab Coffee at Cafenated in North Berkeley

 A modern and brightly lit space provides a great cup of brew alongside plenty of tables to spread out and relax.
 We loved the creaminess of the lattes here, and the atmosphere was perfect to rest our feet and enjoy the quiet ambiance.
+This spot reflects the charm of good food in Berkeley with a café culture that locals cherish.

-Top Things to Do in Berkeley California
+Top Things to Do in Berkeley, California

 Drive to The Lawrence Hall of Science for a good morning photo op!

-Visit Berkeley Rose Garden and Codornices Park
+Visit the Berkeley Rose Garden and Codornices Park

 Drive up into the Berkeley Hills to visit the Berkeley Rose Garden and Codornices Park just across the street, where the East Bay’s largest slide is free and fun!
+These are peaceful spots for families or couples enjoying Berkeley places to visit that combine natural beauty with recreation.

 UC Botanical Garden at Berkeley